CodeLab7/guideline/AI/docs/PHP_LARAVEL_SPECIFIC.md

 ### Enums

-- **Purpose**: Backed enums for values stored in DB or heavily reused.
+- **Purpose**: Backed enums for values stored in the DB or heavily reused.
-- located in `app/Enums/`
+- Located in `app/Enums/`.
 - **Rules**:
-    - Don’t use enum in database. instead create Enum in Laravel.
+    - Don't use enums in the database; instead, create enums in Laravel.
     - Create enums for values that are persisted, compared, or rendered often (status, type, segment, currency).
     - Place them under `app/Enums` (use nested folders by domain).
 Cast them on models via `$casts`.
 - **Examples**: